 - Anomic Groups* – ULFA, Maoists, JKLF, All-India Sikh Student’s Federation etc.

-Note : Anomic pressure groups are spontaneous break through into the political system from the soiciety such as riots, demonstrations, assassinations and the like.
+Note: Anomic pressure groups are spontaneous breakthroughs into the political system of the society such as riots, demonstrations, assassinations, and the like.

-Positive aspect : For a successful democracy it is important to generate a public opinion, so that policy in question may be supported or condemned.
-PGs help to educate people, compile data and provide specific information to policy makers, thus they work as an informal source of information.
-Active constructive participation of numerous groups in polity helps to reconcile general interest with individual group interests.
+Positive aspect: For a successful democracy it is important to generate public opinion, so that the policy in question may be supported or condemned.
+PGs help to educate people, compile data, and provide specific information to policymakers, thus they work as an informal source of information.
+Active constructive participation of numerous groups in polity helps to reconcile general interests with individual group interests.

-Negative aspect : Sometimes they have biased interests limited to few members.
-Most PGs except business groups & big community groups do not have autonomous existence; they are unstable and lack commitment, their loyalties shift with political situations which threatens general welfare.
-They many a times resort to un-constitutional means like violence; Naxalite movement started in 1967 in West Bengal is one such example.
+Negative aspect: Sometimes they have biased interests limited to a few members.
+Most PGs except business groups & big community groups do not have autonomous existence; they are unstable and lack commitment, and their loyalties shift with political situations that threaten the general welfare.
+They may at times resort to unconstitutional means like violence; the Naxalite movement started in 1967 in West Bengal is one such example.
 And since pressure groups are not elected, it is not fair that they decide crucial policy decisions in a democracy.

 - Indian Polity for Civil Services Examinations – M. Laxmikanth.